The Emerging Trends of Multi-Label Learning: Deep Learning for Multi-label Learning

 \subsection{Deep Embedding Methods for MLC}

 Different from conventional multi-label methods, deep neural networks (Deep NNs) often seek a new feature space and employ a multi-label classifier on the top.
 To our knowledge, BP-MLL \cite{Zhang:2006:MNN:1159162.1159294} is the first method to utilize NN architecture for multi-label learning problem.
-To explicitly exploit the dependencies among labels, given the neural networks $F$, BP-MLL introduces a pairwise loss function for each instance $x_i$:
+To explicitly exploit the dependencies among labels, given the neural network $F$, BP-MLL introduces a pairwise loss function for each instance $x_i$:

-where $y_i^1$ and $y_i^0$ denote the sets of positive and negative labels for the $i$-the instance $x_i$ respectively, $\lvert \cdot \rvert$ represents the cardinality, $(F(x_i))^q$ denotes the $p$-th entry of $F(x_i)$. $F(x_i))^p - (F(x_i))^q$ measures the difference between the outputs of the network on the positive and negative labels, and the exponential function is used to severely penalize the difference.
-Thus the minimization of \eqref{E:BP} leads to output larger values for positive labels, and smaller values for the negative labels. \cite{Zhang:2006:MNN:1159162.1159294} further shows that \eqref{E:BP} is closely related to the \textit{rank loss}.
+where $y_i^1$ and $y_i^0$ denote the sets of positive and negative labels for the $i$-the instance $x_i$ respectively, $(F(x_i))^p$ denotes the $p$-th entry of $F(x_i)$. $F(x_i))^p - (F(x_i))^q$ measures the difference between the outputs of the network on the positive and negative labels, and the exponential function is used to severely penalize the difference.
+Thus the minimization of \eqref{E:BP} leads to output larger values for positive labels, and smaller values for the negative labels. \cite{Zhang:2006:MNN:1159162.1159294} further shows that \eqref{E:BP} is closely related to \textit{ranking loss}.

-Later, \cite{DBLP:conf/pkdd/NamKMGF14} finds that BP-MLL does not perform as expected on datasets in textual domain.
+Later, \cite{DBLP:conf/pkdd/NamKMGF14} finds that BP-MLL does not perform as expected on data sets in textual domain.
 To address the issue, based on BP-MLL, \cite{DBLP:conf/pkdd/NamKMGF14} proposes to use a comparably simple NN approach that can achieve the state-of-the-art performance in large-scale multi-label text classification.
 They show that the ranking loss in BP-MLL can be efficiently and effectively replaced by the commonly used cross-entropy function, and several NN tricks, i.e., rectified linear units (ReLUs), Dropout, and AdaGrad can be effectively employed in this setting.